 The demand for hospital-based services has grown and resulted in eliminating some other services such as evaluation or testing for autism and learning disabilities or ADHD.
 In these areas, there are other qualified providers in the community to whom we refer for these services.
 Please contact us for our list of referrals.

-Parents seeking advice about issues related to adolescents and teens are encouraged to call 454-TEEN (8336).
-This is a free service of St. Louis Children’s Hospital that helps parents understand more about the mental development of their teen.
-The phone line is staffed by professionals offering assistance to parents on a wide range of teen-related issues.
+Parents seeking advice about issues related to kids of all ages are encouraged to call 454-8336.
+This is a free service of St. Louis Children’s Hospital that helps parents understand more about the mental development of their child.
+The phone line is staffed by professionals offering assistance to parents on a wide range of issues.

 Pediatric Neuropsychology Suite, 3S-32 (St. Louis Children’s Hospital)